-The Bridgewater Canal in Salford is at the beginning of a real transformation into a destination that is once again a genuine focus for local, regional and national communities.
+The Bridgewater Canal in Salford has been transformed into a destination that is once again a genuine focus for local, regional and national communities.

 A walk along the banks of the canal is a journey to the past and a glimpse into the future.
 Every stretch of the waterway has a story to tell us about human ingenuity, endurance and events that shaped both Salford and the world.
 This is a place of global importance, inspired by the vision of three men and the toil of hundreds of nameless heroes.